reblocke/Hypercap-Trial-Adverse-Events/README.md

-the code currently uses the .csv files but will likely be updated to use the json files in the future.
+the code currently uses the .csv files but will likely be updated to use the json files in the future. there is currently a zip file that contains the needed csv files (Data.csv) that can be used for easy access (just unzip it in the working folder)